 After my first Ivy experience at London’s Ivy City Garden for my best friend’s 40th birthday, I was eager to try out the Ivy venues a little closer to home.
-Looking for some new afternoon tea locations in Bristol I was excited to head to the lovely Clifton village, home to cute cafes, independent shops and, of course, the Ivy Clifton Brasserie.
+Looking for some new local spots to add to my Global Afternoon Tea Challenge I came across the Ivy Bristol afternoon tea menu and just had to head over to Bristol’s Clifton village, home to cute cafes, independent shops and, of course, the Ivy Clifton Brasserie, to check it out.

 However, once I saw flavoured gin on the menu I simply had to go for the Ivy Royale made with hibiscus gin, sloe infusion, rose water and the Ivy champagne.
 This was just how I like it – super sweet, so it went down a treat.
 The hibiscus and rose water weren’t too overpowering, like I’d had elsewhere, which meant I could enjoy the taste of sweetened sloe.